lupyuen/pinephone-nuttx/README.md

 And we modified [`a64_uart_setup`](https://github.com/lupyuen2/wip-pinephone-nuttx/blob/a7d71d23d5a10295f32e96c1a798723357ee3da8/arch/arm64/src/a64/a64_serial.c#L522-L543) to call [`up_setup`](https://github.com/lupyuen2/wip-pinephone-nuttx/blob/a7d71d23d5a10295f32e96c1a798723357ee3da8/arch/arm64/src/a64/a64_serial.c#L407-L520)

-This will be used for testing the PinePhone LTE Modem on UART3.
+This will be used for testing the PinePhone LTE Modem on UART3...

+## Test UART3 Port

+TODO

 # Boot NuttX on PinePhone